Craterbrain/brubakerssoapshack/content/english/terms-conditions/_index.md

 ### Product payment policy

-1)All payments are processed securely through PayPal.
+All payments are processed securely through PayPal.
 "Brubaker's Soap Shack" does not directly process payments through the website.
 So any kind of Problem you face proccessing your payment, "Brubaker's Soap Shack" will Not Take any responsibility.

 ### Refund Policy

 1) Since "Brubaker's Soap Shack" is offering fragile Handmade Bath and Body products, all sales are final.
-2) If a product arrives damaged or you have any other concerns, please feel free to contact us within three days of receiving your product regarding your order.
+2) If a product arrives damaged or you have any other concerns, please feel free to contact us within three business days of receiving your product regarding your order.
 3) Any refunds offered are at our discretion.

 ### Support